yuzhigang33/minlog/README.md

 # minlog

-minlog , A pretty simple logger for Node.js, especially used for access logging for web app.
+A pretty simple and high performance logger for Node.js, especially used for access logging of web app.

 # Installation